dchristle/flink/docs/content.zh/docs/internals/task_lifecycle.md

 	   	    open-operators
 		    run
 		    finish-operators
-		    wait for the final checkponit completed (if enabled) close-operators
+		    wait for the final checkpoint completed (if enabled) close-operators
 		    task-specific-cleanup
 		    common-cleanup